 Total sugar content in the aqueous extracts was determined by a modified phenol-sulfuric acid method based on literature.20 Briefly, a mixture of 0.5 mL of sample and 0.5 mL of 5 % aqueous phenol solution was treated with 2.5 mL of concentrated sulfuric acid.
 The mixture was stirred during 30 min.
 The absorption was measured at 490 nm and glucose was used as external standard.
 Sulfate content was determined using barium chloride/gelatin method with some modifications.21 Concisely, the aqueous extracts (0.2 mL) were treated with of trichloroacetic acid (3.8 mL) followed by the addition of 1.0 mL of barium chloride/gelatin.
 The mixture was stirred during 20 min.
 The absorbance was read at 360 nm and potassium sulfate was used as external standard.

-Proteins content were measured from nitrogen percentage obtained by combustion elemental analysis.
+Protein contents were measured from nitrogen percentage obtained by combustion elemental analysis.
 The percentage of crude protein (CP) in samples was calculated by multiplying the nitrogen percentage (N) by a conversion factor using the following equation:22 CP = N x 6.25

 Hydrolysis and silylation of polysacharidic extracts